randym32/Anki.Vector.Documentation/documents/index.md

 ## Historical Bots
 This might a place for odds and ends info

-- DVT bot info
+- DVT1-4 bot info
+- Whiskey info
-- Whisky info
+- Bingo info
 - etc